What type of finish is on my paddle?

 - Using a marine epoxy, apply glue to the top 1/2″ of the shaft and the inside of the handle.

 - Let the handle dry making sure the handle is parallel to the blade.

 Can I order unfinished paddles or paddle blanks?

-Yes, any of our paddles can be ordered without any finish on them.
+Yes, most (see below list) of our paddles can be ordered without any finish on them.
 You will have to specify if you still want the Grey Owl brand on the paddle.

 Most (see below list) of our paddles are available as blanks.
 You will need to decide how many hours of work you want to put into the paddle to complete it and the price range you are interested in.
 We will then let you know (based on our production schedule) what model(s) would suit your needs.